 Franklin Elementary School is located on Montana Avenue in Santa Monica.
 We are a California Distinguished School, with our most recent receipt of the award in 2014.
-We are a public elementary school serving 754 students in grades K-5.
-Franklin also has two preschool classes.
+We are a public elementary school serving 615 students in grades K-5.
+Franklin also has one preschool class.
 Our K-3 classes have an average of 24 students each, and our fourth- and fifth-grade classes have an average of 30 students each.
 In addition to our regular education program, we offer classes for special education, Occupational Therapy, English Language Learners (ELL), Specialized Academic Instruction (SAI), counseling and Speech and Language Special Services.
-We also have a Literacy Coach who coaches teachers in the areas of English/Language Arts.
+We also have a part time Instructional Coach who coaches teachers in the areas of English/Language Arts.
 During Student Success Team meetings, we offer reading intervention, social skills groups, group and individual counseling, and before school reading intervention.
 High-achieving students are served within the regular classroom through differentiated instruction and supplemented by an enriched fine arts and science program.

 Franklin School maintains a staff of 31 credentialed general education classroom teachers, four special-education teachers and an additional 1⁄2 time SAI teacher.
-Additionally, there is a full-time equivalent literacy coach on staff and part time language and literacy teacher.
+Additionally, there is a part-time equivalent instructional coach on staff and part time language and literacy teacher.
 Six of these 36 teachers have received National Board Certification.
-This highly qualified group of educators also includes 15 instructional assistants, a school psychologist, 1 full time speech pathologist and 2 part time speech pathologists, an occupational therapist, eight lunchtime activity leaders, 11 paraprofessionals, and three physical-education specialists.
+This highly qualified group of educators also includes 11 instructional assistants, a school psychologist, one full time speech pathologist and one part time speech pathologists (80%), an occupational therapist, eight lunchtime activity leaders, 19 paraprofessionals, and three physical-education specialists.
 Our classified staff includes office professionals, a library specialist, two health aides, and custodial and cafeteria workers.
-SMMUSD offers before school care for kindergarten through 5th grade students through School-Aged Programs.
-School-Aged Programs offers after school care for students in kindergarten through 3rd grade.
+SMMUSD offers before school care for TK through 5th grade students through School-Aged Programs.
+School- Aged Programs offers after school care for students in kindergarten through 3rd grade.
 In addition, we offer, in conjunction with the City of Santa Monica, an after school child-care program (CREST).
 Sports programs and enrichment after school classes are offered through CREST.